Akzhol4real/GtkPass/README.md

 On clicking the "Generate"-button the application will fetch random numbers from `/dev/urandom` or `/dev/random` by using [libsodium](https://github.com/jedisct1/libsodium/) (a fork of [NaCl](http://nacl.cr.yp.to/)).
 These random numbers will be used to select the characters from the input alphabet and then concatenated to the final password.

 An additional feature is the calculation of the theoretical password entropy as a factor of password security. _GtkPass_ calculates and displays the entropy and shows a colored bar indicating the theoretical security the password may provide (entropy is a property generation process, not a concrete password itself; see [crypto.stackexchange.com](https://crypto.stackexchange.com/questions/19620/how-to-calculate-the-entropy-of-passwords)).
-Calculation is done as follows:

-$$
-Entropy = log2((L_{Alphabet})^{L_{Password}})
-$$

-where $L_{Alphabet}$ is the length of the input set (the number of characters in the alphabet) and $L_{Password}$ is the length of the password to generate. $log2$ is the logarithm to the base 2, of course.

 ## Compiling & Installation